hobywan/trinity/README.md

 <img src="docs/figures/screenshot.png" alt="screenshot" width="650">

->💡 Stats are exported in TSV format and can be plotted using [gnuplot](http://www.gnuplot.info) or [matplotlib](https://matplotlib.org).
+>Stats are exported as tab-separated values and can be easily plotted with [gnuplot](http://www.gnuplot.info) or [matplotlib](https://matplotlib.org).

-You may use [wrappi](https://github.com/hobywan/wrappi) to profile oncore events such as CPU cycles, caches, instructions or [TLB](https://en.wikipedia.org/wiki/Translation_lookaside_buffer).
+>You can use [wrappi](https://github.com/hobywan/wrappi) to profile oncore events such as cycles, caches misses, branch predictions.

 ###### Deployment on a cluster <a name="deployment"></a>
 Preparing a benchmark campaign can be tedious 😩.